alwaysblank/mnemosyne/README.md

 This function behaves identially to `__m()`, except that it echos the value.

 **Note:** Attempting to retrieve a value that is not echoable (i.e. not a string or numeric value) will throw an exception.

+#### Others

+See `src/Mnemosyne/mnemosyne_functions.php` for other functions and their documentation.
+Includes some tools for looking at errors and checking for overrides.